joeyd/StocketGrid/README.md

 StocketGrid
 ===========

-A WordPress Baseline Theme w/ LESS.
+#A WordPress Baseline Theme w/ LESS & Semantic.gs.

 A personal theme...
 And also a work in progress...